fabio-blanco/spring-petclinic-docker/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=main)](https://travis-ci.org/spring-projects/spring-petclinic/)

+## Notice

+**This sample is not the original one from Spring, it may have modifications.
+I'm using it to test docker and github Actions CI/CD configurations.**

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>